 So, what do you think?
-Should juries decide intent to deprive in spoliation disputes?
+Should a decision not to use TAR negatively impact a party’s ability to make burden of discovery arguments?
 Please let us know if any comments you might have or if you’d like to know more about a particular topic.

 Case opinion link courtesy of eDiscovery Assistant.